WMXZ-EU/MTP_t4/README.md

 see also https://forum.pjrc.com/threads/43050-MTP-Responder-Contribution for discussions

-files in copy-of-core contain modifications of core and need to be copied to cores/teensy4, cores/teensy3 and hardware/avr.
-This files are only necessary until Teensyduino has integrated MTP into core functionality
+files in different copy-to directories contain modifications of cores and need to be copied to cores/teensy4, cores/teensy3 and hardware/avr, respectively.
+These files are only necessary until Teensyduino has integrated full MTP into cores functionality

+## Features
 copying files from Teensy to PC  and from PC to Teensy is working

 disk I/O is buffered to get some speed-up overcoming uSD latency issues